A couple sitting on a couch, reviewing a document together in front of a laptop, calculator, and other files.

 Safeguarding Digital Assets

-Digital assets include such things as a social media profile or page, or an electronic commerce site in the name of the grantor or in the name of a company or d/b/a designation that the grantor owns or controls.
+Digital assets include entities like a social media profile or page, along with an electronic commerce site in the name of the grantor, a company or a DBA (doing business as) designation.
 Some of these digital assets may have tangible value, but they’re not all transferable upon death.
 Make sure your estate plan addresses your most valuable digital assets.

 And finally, the most important reason to make use of estate planning is to ensure that subsequent generations are able to enjoy the legacy you’ve worked so hard to provide.